weihuazhou/Getting_and_cleaning_data_project/codebook.md

 fBodyBodyGyroJerkMag-std()	COLUMN	545	LENGTH	7

 Parameters of measurements, in which
-°∞t°± stands for time domain,  °∞f°± for frequency domain;
+‚Äút‚Äù stands for time domain,  ‚Äúf‚Äù for frequency domain;
-°∞Body°± stands for body signals, °∞Gravity°± for gravity signals; °∞Acc°± stands for acceleration signals, °∞Gyro°±gyroscope signals;
+‚ÄúBody‚Äù stands for body signals, ‚ÄúGravity‚Äù for gravity signals; ‚ÄúAcc‚Äù stands for acceleration signals, ‚ÄúGyro‚Äùgyroscope signals;
-°∞Jerk°± for Jerk signals, °∞Mag°± for magnitude signals;
+‚ÄúJerk‚Äù for Jerk signals, ‚ÄúMag‚Äù for magnitude signals;
-°∞-mean()°± stands for mean value, °∞-std()°± for standard deviation;
+‚Äú-mean()‚Äù stands for mean value, ‚Äú-std()‚Äù for standard deviation;
-°∞-X°±, °∞-Y°±, °∞-Z°± stand for 3-axial signals in the X, Y and Z directions;
+‚Äú-X‚Äù, ‚Äú-Y‚Äù, ‚Äú-Z‚Äù stand for 3-axial signals in the X, Y and Z directions;